ColtonHagan/WorkoutWebsite/backend/README.md

 ## Overview

 This API allows users to manage workout plans, workouts, authentication, and public workout plans.
-Users can register, log in, refresh tokens, and log out.
-The API supports workout plans, workouts associated with plans, and also public workout plans that can be shared, rated, and copied.
+Users can register, login, refresh tokens, and logout.

 ## Table of Contents